Scott Wagner: Republican Party financing and Trump support

 A lifelong member of the Republican Party, Wagner has donated more than $3.2 million to state and local campaigns since 2007.

 Wagner is a supporter of President Donald Trump.
 Wagner has compared himself to Trump, and similarities of style have been commented upon by others.
 Wagner expressed support for the Trump travel ban and called the Russia investigation "a lot of propaganda."
 Trump endorsed Wagner for governor in 2018.
 Wagner and the Republican nominee for U.S. Senate, Lou Barletta, appeared with Trump at an October 2018 rally in Erie, Pennsylvania.

 Antisemitism controversies

 In 2017, Wagner denounced billionaire businessman and political donor George Soros (a U.S. citizen since 1961) as a "Hungarian Jew" who has a "hatred for America."
 Wagner rejected calls from Jewish and Christian clergy asking him to apologize for the remarks, and the Democratic Party in the state denounced his comments as anti-Semitic.
 In September 2018, Wagner approvingly cited an anonymous anecdote circulating on the conspiratorial website InfoWars that complained that "America is 'becoming a nation of victims where every Tom, Ricardo and Hasid is part of a special group with special rights."

+2024 Republican primary campaign

+Wagner had a leadership role the Never Back Down Super PAC which supported Ron DeSantis' campaign in the 2024 Republican Party presidential primaries.
+After serving as a board member of the Super PAC, he was appointed chairman after the resignation of Adam Laxalt in November 2023 and chief executive officer after CEO Kristin Davison was fired in December 2023.